J-Montgomery/rfloat/README.md

 - MSVC with `/fp:fast` results in additional overhead because the compiler is forced to convert every operation into a function call.
 Suggestions for improvement are welcome.
-- Clang produces unnecessary moves on x64.
+- Clang incurs unnecessary overhead on x64.
+    - This overhead results from the need to work around Clang's broken `__arithmetic_fence()` intrinsic.
+The compiler frontend generates the correct IR for this intrinsic and tells the backend that contraction is disabled, the backend will occasionally ignore this information and generate contractions regardless.
+One additional implication of this bug is that the Clang `-fprotect-parens` flag is broken in the same situations as it shares the same implementation internally.
+Source level pragmas cannot be used to work around this problem either, as Clang ignores source code directives for floating point accuracy that conflict with build flags.
+Additionally, while the `__FAST_MATH__` macro is defined when `-ffast-math` is set, there is no compiler macro to detect `-ffp-contract=fast` and generate a build error.
+Since there's no reliable way to detect dangerous build flags, `rfloat` is forced to implement operations in ways that incur minor overhead on Clang.
+The overhead is increased for code used in translation units that set `-ffast-math`.
-- Due to [GCC Issue #71246](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71246), there may be issues with certain combinations of compiler flags and platforms that have not been detected despite extensive testing.
+- Due to [GCC Issue #71246](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=71246), code that sets `BARRIER_IMPL_ASM` may have issues with certain combinations of compiler flags and platforms that have not been detected despite extensive testing.
 - Test code uses infinities and NaNs even under -ffast-math, causing potential undefined behavior and generating diagnostic warnings on Clang-18+.
     - **rfloat is explicitly intended to work even in this scenario.
 The compiler diagnostics are simply unhelpful here.